calvinhendriks/MKW-LAN-Brainslug/README.md

 - LAN functionality from rmc-local-net.mod BrainSlug module (LAN Mod from Cadderz & MrBean35000vr)
 - Load cheats by using gct.mod BrainSlug module
 - Patch in the Custom Tracks through Emvolution.mod BrainSlug module
 - Patch in KamekLoader (Loader.bin) with KamekLoader.mod BrainSlug module.
-The KamekLoader loads E.bin, which in turn loads
+The KamekLoader loads E.bin, which in turn loads lecode-XXX.bin

 ## 5. Prepping SD card
 The SD card needs to be formatted in a proper way, otherwise you will get green error screens.